g

 BellaOnline's Exotic Pets Editor

-Corn snakes are an excellent beginner snake because they have a docile temperament.
-In addition, they are the best ambassadors to introduce people that are afraid of snakes because of the corn snake's gentle temperament.
+A corn snake is an excellent beginner snake because they have a docile temperament.
+In addition, the corn snake are great ambassadors to introduce to people that are afraid of snakes.
 Snakes are probably one of the most misconstrue living things on earth.
 Their bad reputation goes back to biblical times to the stories of Adam and Eve.
-That is a heck of a long time of bad reputation to overcome.
+That is a heck of a long time to try to get rid of a bad reputation.

 With all exotic pets, make sure you purchase a captive bred snake.
-Though corn snakes are not endangered, it is wise to leave what belongs in nature.
+Though corn snakes are not endangered, it is wise to leave what belongs in nature to their natural habitat.
 Too often, man’s greed has led to endangerment or extinction of thousands of species.

 For a full-grown adult the smallest enclosure should be no less than 25 gallons.
 A glass terrarium with unyielding locking devices works fine.
 New hatchlings can escape through the tiniest of holes, for example the size of the hole in the straw from your soda pop at the local drive in, you got it, plug those holes up!
 If you have children or children visit, keep the enclosure locked.
 Make sure there is good ventilation.